avajs/ava/readme.md

 ### Assertion planning

 Assertion plans ensure tests only pass when a specific number of assertions have been executed.
 They'll help you catch cases where tests exit too early.
 They'll also cause tests to fail if too many assertions are executed, which can be useful if you have assertions inside callbacks or loops.

+If you do not specify an assertion plan, your test will still fail if no assertions are executed.
+Set the `failWithoutAssertions` option to `false` in AVA's [`package.json` configuration](#configuration) to disable this behavior.

 Note that, unlike [`tap`](https://www.npmjs.com/package/tap) and [`tape`](https://www.npmjs.com/package/tape), AVA does *not* automatically end a test when the planned assertion count is reached.